RunApe/MonitorScripts/README.md

 ### Script execution

-The examples below shows a valid script that was recorded with the [Scriber browser extension](https://runape.com/Support/Help?page=scriber_browser_extension) :blue_book: for CasperJS and Puppeteer.
+The examples below show valid scripts that were recorded with the [Scriber browser extension](https://runape.com/Support/Help?page=scriber_browser_extension) :blue_book: for CasperJS and Puppeteer.
 The [runape.com/empty](https://runape.com/empty.html) webpage was loaded and one mouse click was recorded.
 Assertions and logs (console output) are saved to `/Monitors/monitorName/_logs/yyyymmdd_hhmmss.log` files for each script execution.

 #### CasperJS